cnorling/notepad/README.md

 - [towards robust distributed systems](https://sites.cs.ucsb.edu/~rich/class/cs293-cloud/papers/Brewer_podc_keynote_2000.pdf) is a good powerpoint to go through on the genesis of wider distributed systems and the problems you face with large datasets and consistency.
 They go over the origin of the CAP theorem in this talk.
 I wish there was a video of it...
 - [a follow-up on the cap theorem](https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed/) is a good article worth reading about the follow-up on CAP theorem and distributed data design limitations
 - [the definition of a partition](<https://en.wikipedia.org/wiki/Partition_(database)>) is important for understanding the above articles

+## Kyle Kingsbury

+Kyle Kingsbury tests databases and refutes claims about data integrity and tests distributed data systems.
+He has some great talks and an excellent series called jepsen.

+[anna concurrenina](https://www.youtube.com/watch?v=eSaFVX4izsQ) is an excellent talk illustrating how a lot of modern databases fail to meet the standards they advertise when it comes to network disruptions/partitions and distributed systems issues

 # comical items